 Don’t get technical analysis and technology stocks confused due to the word tech.
 THEY’RE DIFFERENT.

-The fact that SNAP is a tech stock is pure coincidence and has nothing to do with technical analysis.
+Let’s say you run across a technical analysis report about Twitter.
+The fact that Twitter is a tech stock is pure coincidence and has nothing to do with technical analysis.
 Technical analysis is done on EVERY stock in EVERY SECTOR, for example, “airlines”, “major oils”, “apparel and footwear”, “paper and forest”, etc., etc.